dschaub95/kube-utils/README.md

 ## Prepare Docker image and push to Dockerhub

+Here we only build using the `docker/default/Dockerfile` (suitable for Kubernetes cluster).
 Change the username, repo and tag:

 ```bash
 docker login